-Thierry Neuville is a Belgian rally driver who debuted in the World Rally Championship in 2009 and scored seven WRC victories so far.
+Thierry Neuville is a Belgian rally driver who debuted in the World Rally Championship in 2009 and scored nine WRC victories so far.
 Neuville is one of only two Belgian drivers who won WRC events (the other is Francois Duval), so he can be declared as the best Belgian rally driver ever.

 Rally debut in 2007, WRC debut in 2009